dmartorell/docmorris-coding-challenge/README_CONCEPT.md

 ## 2. Styling: Design System with NativeWind & React Context API

-I’d implement a comprehensive Design System leveraging a utility-first CSS-in-JS library like NativeWind (Tailwind CSS for React Native), combined with React's Context API for seamless brand-specific theming.
+The implementation will involve a comprehensive Design System leveraging a utility-first CSS-in-JS library like NativeWind (Tailwind CSS for React Native), combined with React's Context API for seamless brand-specific theming.

 * **Design System Foundation:** Establishes reusable UI components for visual consistency across both brands and accelerates UI development.